dflash — What is it?

 Strengths

-• Strength 1: Supports a wide range of models
+• Strength 1: Supports a wide range of models, making it versatile for different use cases.

-• Strength 2: Offers benchmarking tools for performance evaluation
+• Strength 2: Provides benchmarking tools for performance evaluation.

 Limitations

-• Limitation 1: May require specific infrastructure like Docker for certain models
+• Limitation 1: May require specific setup and configuration for different backends.

-• Limitation 2: Some features are still in preview or coming soon
+• Limitation 2: Some features are still in preview or coming soon, indicating ongoing development.

 Source: Synthesis of README, code structure and dependencies